Sandy1811/ParlAI/resources/book_doctor_appointment/nlu_training_data.md

 - Yes, your doctor is available then.
 Can I book this for you?
 - Great, I can book this for you if you want.
 - That should all work fine, can I book it for you?
+- Can I make this appointment for you?
+- Make appointment?
+- arrange appointment?
+- do you want to see the doctor then?
+- make booking?

 ## intent:doctor_inform_booking_succesful
 - Excellent, this is all booked for you now.